open-wc/open-wc/packages/building-rollup/README.md

 });

 export default merge(baseConfig, {
-  // you can use your JS as entrypoint for ollup
+  // if you use createSpaConfig, you can use your index.html as entrypoint,
+  // any <script type="module"> inside will be bundled by rollup
-  input: './app.js',
+  input: './index.html',

-  // optionally use your index.html as entrypoint, and <script type="module">
+  // alternatively, you can use your JS as entrypoint for rollup and
-  // inside will be bundled
+  // optionally set a HTML template manually
-  // input: './index.html',
+  // input: './app.js',
 });
 ```